-Those who have borne the mark of Cornelius openly include:
+Those who have borne the mark of Cornelius openly include, in order of appearance:

 Maximillian, erstwhile Guildmaster of the Bards.